JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: Today i finished my Rails application!
 I implemented and learned about authentication, concerns, forms, refactored views rendering templates, status, etc. A big day of knowledge.

 `Thoughts`: Rails helps a lot simplifing and save a lot of code.

+### Day 35 July 29, 2021

+`Today's Progress`: I coded the Advent of Code day 3 in Ruby.
+Tried to use the max numbers of OOP and Functional program concepts.

+`Thoughts`: I got stucked in the earlier, so was kind of difficult.